agda/agda/doc/user-manual/language/function-definitions.lagda.rst

     refl : x ≡ x

   -- Does not work!
-  lemma : (m : Nat) → max m zero ≡ zero
+  lemma : (m : Nat) → max m zero ≡ m
   lemma = refl

 Clauses which do not hold definitionally are usually (but not always)